techidaily/site-win11-tips/source/_posts/steps-to-rectify-incorrect-windows-duo-software-setup.md

 3. Use the left pane to navigate to**Custom Views > Summary page events** .
 ![Event Viewer on Windows](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/11/Event-Viewer-on-Windows.jpg)
 4. Choose the most recent side-by-side error from the middle pane and note down the version number under the**General** tab.
-5. Open up your web browser and head over to the[Microsoft Visual C++ Redistributable download page](https://learn.microsoft.com/en-US/cpp/windows/latest-supported-vc-redist?view=msvc-170) .
+5. Open up your web browser and head over to the [Microsoft Visual C++ Redistributable download page](https://learn.microsoft.com/en-US/cpp/windows/latest-supported-vc-redist?view=msvc-170) .
 6. Download and install the Visual C++ package corresponding to your version number.

- Restart your PC after this (see[how to restart your Windows PC](https://www.makeuseof.com/windows-restart-methods/) ) and try to launch your app or program one more time.
+ Restart your PC after this (see [how to restart your Windows PC](https://www.makeuseof.com/windows-restart-methods/) ) and try to launch your app or program one more time.

 ## 2\.
 Run the SFC and DISM Scans